mazshakibaii/mocky/README.md

 ### Custom Value Application

 > **🟢 TIP**: Use custom values to reduce LLM costs.
-This is recommended when values are numeric and can be generated programmatically without AI by leveraging libraries such as faker.
+This is recommended when values are numeric or follow patterns that can be generated programmatically without AI.

-Override or extend specific fields in the generated data:
+Override or extend specific fields in the generated data with static values or functions:

 ```typescript
 import { faker } from "@faker-js/faker"